nkoehring/250kb-club/README.md

 ## Adding a web page

-Please send a patch or pull request.
-If unsure, you can also write a ticket mentioning the website(s).
-The website(s) will be added after passing the review and measured for changes about once every week.
+~~Please send a patch or pull request.~~ Please write an issue/ticket mentioning the website(s).
+The website(s) will be added after passing the review.
+Content checks are repeated in irregular intervals.

+If you read this on Github, use the corresponding [issue template for requesting membership](https://github.com/nkoehring/250kb-club/issues/new?assignees=nkoehring&labels=Membership%20Request&projects=&template=request-membership.md&title=%5BSITE+REQUEST%5D%20https%3A%2F%2FPLEASE_ADD_URL).

+## Updating a web page

+Please write an issue/ticket mentioning which URL should be updated to what.

+If you read this on Github, use the corresponding [issue template for updating an URL](https://github.com/nkoehring/250kb-club/issues/new?assignees=nkoehring&labels=Membership%20Update&projects=&template=update-membership.md&title=%5BSITE+UPDATE%5D%20https%3A%2F%2FOLD_URL%20to%20https%3A%2F%2FNEW_URL).

+## Removing a web page

+Please write an issue/ticket mentioning which URL should be removed and add a proof that it was you who initially requested to add it.

+If you read this on Github, use the corresponding [issue template for removing an URL](https://github.com/nkoehring/250kb-club/issues/new?assignees=nkoehring&labels=Membership%20Update&projects=&template=cancel-membership.md&title=%5BSITE+UPDATE%5D%20remove%20https%3A%2F%2FURL).

 ## What are those values?